I recall when I was reading website builder reviews, I was extremely frustrated with my then website developer.

 What happened when I paid him the rest of the money?
 I was held hostage to his website building expertise, or more truthfully, I was hostage to my own lack of technical knowledge.

-I wanted to edit a couple of simple things, such as change the colour here, add a few more sentences there – something that I thought would take no more than a few minutes to do.
+I wanted to edit a couple of simple things, such as change the color here, add a few more sentences there – something that I thought would take no more than a few minutes to do.

 It took him a few days to respond, and when he did respond, he didn’t put through the changes for a few more days, and asked for additional service charges.